gmccreight/cubist/README.md

 Cubist helps you organize logical alternative angles on your codebase by using directories and symlinks.
 An example of this would be grouping all the files associated with a particular feature into a subdirectory, so it is easy to see all of them in one place.
+Another example might be to create groupings of files associated with various bug fixes.

 Cubist does not change the structure of the code, but rather provides a single directory that you can add to the root of your project which will have all of the alternative views into your project.
+Those views can be arbitrarily nested within the root directory.
 For that reason, it is completely language and framework agnostic.

 Additionally, Cubist helps you create and maintain these angles over time.
 It can suggest additional files to add, and tracks files through deletions,